lockss/lockss.github.io/administrators/manual/2.0-alpha3/installing/check-sys.md

 The script will do its best to install any missing elements needed to run the LOCKSS cluster on the host machine.
 See the  [System Pre-Requisites](system-pre-requisites) document for required system elements.

 1. Check for snap.d and warn if missing.
-1. Check for microk8s and install if missing
+1. Check for microk8s and warn if missing
 1. Check for a user `lockss` and create the `lockss` user and group if missing.